Skip to main content

 Special Presentation: Nashville pre-release screening from A24 films

-UK, Zambia, Ireland (2024) Dir: Rungano Nyoni
+Zambia, UK, Ireland (2024) Dir: Rungano Nyoni

 On an empty road in the middle of the night, Shula stumbles across the body of her uncle.
 As funeral proceedings begin around them, she and her cousins bring to light the buried secrets of their middle-class Zambian family.
 Blending absurdist humor and playfully surrealist imagery to capture contemporary Zambian society at a generational impasse between staunch tradition and social progress, this Cannes award-winner rages at a middle-class Zambian family’s shameful silence and the lies we tell ourselves.
 English, Bemba.
 95 min.